Presenting in a virtual format takes some skill and preparation to do it well. Whether…

-1. Simplifying Hybrid Events – Part One
+1. Simplifying Hybrid Events – Opportunities and Challenges to Consider

 Hybrid events blend in-person and virtual participation.
 But why?